Bayesian Elastic Net based on Empirical Likelihood: Introduction

-\cite{Owen1988,Owen1990} introduces empirical likelihood (EL), a nonparametric likelihood method to make inference for statistical functionals.
-EL does not require an assumption that the data follow a certain distribution while maintaining similar properties of a conventional likelihood method such as Wilk's theorem and Bartlett correctability \citep{Owen1990,Diciccio1991,Chen2006}.
-The EL approach has been extended to complex inferences, including general estimating equation \citep{Qin94}, density estimation \citep{Hall1993}, area under the receiver operating characteristic curve \citep{Qin2006}, and data imputation \citep{wang2009}.
-We refer to \cite{Chen2009} for a review of EL methods on regression.
+Owen \cite{Owen1988,Owen1990} introduces empirical likelihood (EL), a nonparametric likelihood method to make inference for statistical functionals.
+EL does not require an assumption that data follow a certain distribution while maintaining similar properties of a conventional likelihood method such as Wilk's theorem and Bartlett correctability \citep{Owen1990,Diciccio1991,Chen2006}.
+The EL approach has been applied to complex inferences, including general estimating equation \citep{Qin94}, density estimation \citep{Hall1993}, area under the receiver operating characteristic curve \citep{Qin2006}, and data imputation \citep{wang2009}.
+We refer to Chen and Keilegom \cite{Chen2009} for a review of EL methods on regression.

-EL has extended to high dimensional data. \cite{hjort2009} and \cite{Chen2009b} show that the asymptotic normality of the EL ratio holds when the dimension of data grows. \cite{Tang2010} and \cite{Leng2012} propose the penalized EL and show that it has the oracle property \citep{Fan2001,fan2004}. \cite{lahiri2012} propose the penalized EL for estimating population means when the dimension of data is larger than the number of observations. \cite{chang2018} also suggest implementing two penalty functions to penalized models and Lagrange multipliers.
+EL has extended to high dimensional data.
+Hjort et al. \cite{hjort2009} and Chen et al. \cite{Chen2009b} show that the asymptotic normality of the EL ratio holds when the dimension of data grows.
+Tang and Leng \cite{Tang2010} and Leng and Tang \cite{Leng2012} propose the penalized EL and show that it has the oracle property \citep{Fan2001,fan2004}.
+Lahiri and Mukhopadhyay \cite{lahiri2012} propose the penalized EL for estimating population means when the dimension of data is larger than the number of observations.
+Chang et al. \cite{chang2018} also suggest implementing two penalty functions to penalized models and Lagrange multipliers.

-Also, the EL-based Bayesian methods have been developed. \cite{Lazar2003} replaces the likelihood function in Bayesian settings by EL and shows the validity of the resulting posterior distribution.
-In addition, \cite{Grendar2009} show that Bayesian empirical likelihood (BEL) is consistent under the misspecification of the model.
+Also, the EL-based Bayesian methods have been developed.
+Lazar \cite{Lazar2003} replaces the likelihood function in Bayesian settings by EL and shows the validity of the resulting posterior distribution.
+In addition, Grendar and Judge \cite{Grendar2009} show that Bayesian empirical likelihood (BEL) is consistent under the misspecification of the model.
 BEL has been studied in various areas; the higher-order asymptotic and coverage properties of the posterior distribution for the population mean \citep{Mukerjee2006,Mukerjee2008}, the survey sampling \citep{Wu2010}, small area estimation \citep{Sanjay2011}, quantile regression \citep{Yunwen2012}, Bayesian computation \citep{Mengersen:etal:2012}, sampling method \citep{Chaudhuri2017}, and lasso and ridge regressions \citep{Adel2020}.